 It’s not all about handing over cash either.
 As with other mobile games available on the various stores, advertising can be integrated and players are sometimes asked to watch adverts to receive a bonus.

 The popularity of mobiles is a doubled-edged sword for the industry.
 While there are still the older demographics (my grandad, for example) that regularly visit betting shops, not many young follow in their footsteps.
 Instead, the younger generation are playing games online.
 Therefore it’s natural for betting and casino games to be appearing on mobile phones.
 The mobile gaming industry has an incredible following, bringing in an estimated revenue of over 13 billion euros in 2017.
 With that many people playing mobile games, it makes sense to reach out to those that don’t normally play.
 There’s a concerted push to include those who aren’t familiar with casino games, which is why they use their online platform to teach the games and allow people to learn them online.
 Ladbrokes, for example, has been creating video guides for blackjack to help new and seasoned players get to grips with the game.
+You can also check bonus insider for the bonuses that can be used when you join a new gaming or casino website.

 It just goes to show that the traditional press and casinos are no longer what they used to be.
 Whilst newspapers are having to deal with an upturn in online readers (who don’t pay to read), casinos have turned to a more inclusive and welcoming experience for beginners.